defiprime/defiprime1/crypto-airdrops.md

 <h1>{{ page.h1title }}</h1>

 <section class="section-tickers">
-  <p>ur approach is simple and straightforward; we don't list any bogus airdrops that waste your time or ours.
+  <p>Our approach is simple and straightforward; we don't list any bogus airdrops that waste your time or ours.
 We only feature high-quality Ethereum and L2 ecosystem projects where tokens are relevant, and meaningful airdrops are highly probable.</p>
   <div class="container-tickers">
     <table class="table-tickers">
       <thead>